Fading in the Flow: Suppression of cold gas growth in expanding galactic outflows: Physical setup Numerical Simulations

 \subsubsection{Simulation parameters}

-The values of the simulation parameters are listed in Table \ref{tab:CCinCC85_params}.
-The wind properties are chosen close to the values used in \citealt{Chevalier1985}, appropriate for the outflow in the M82 galaxy.
+The simulation parameters chosen in our study are listed in Table \ref{tab:CCinCC85_params}.
+The wind properties are chosen close to the values reported by \citealt{Chevalier1985}, appropriate for the outflow in the M82 galaxy.
 The cloud properties and the initial Mach number of the wind are chosen to be similar to the previous cloud-crushing simulations like \citealt{gronke2018, gronke2020, Kanjilal2021}.
-This choice of free (and degenerate) parameters enables meaningful comparisons with previous studies and helps isolate the effects introduced by incorporating the expanding background of the outflow in our simulations.
+Although our results are broadly applicable, our choice of free (and degenerate) parameters enables meaningful comparisons with previous studies and helps isolate the effects introduced by incorporating the expanding background of the outflow in our simulations.
+Discussions related to convergence and resolution dependence of our simulations are presented in Appendix \ref{app:convergence}.